MasonWirtz/MasonWirtz.github.io/Publications.md

 <br>

 > ## 2026 / Accepted

-* <u>Wirtz, M. A.</u>, Rossmanith, A., Zbinden, L., & Pfenninger, S. E. (accepted).
-A multi-year study of chunking trajectories in later-life additional language learning. *Journal of the European Second Language Association (JESLA)*.

 * <u>Wirtz, M. A.</u>, & Pfenninger, S. E. (accepted).
 A methodological roadmap of future research agendas for variationist SLA.
 In M. Howard (ed.), *Sociolinguistic variation in an additional language: Contemporary directions in crosslinguistic perspective*.
 De Gruyter.